No events are scheduled at this time.

 A hold can be placed on material from the OPAC or by completing a Library Reserve Request form.
 You will be notified by email when the material is available.
 Hold material will be held for approximately seven days.
 View tutorials: How to Place a Hold -- Is My Hold Available.

-Computers are Windows based with Office products.
+PCs and Macs with Microsoft Office products.
 Scanning capability and Wi-Fi connections available.

 Free faxing to non-international numbers; free cover sheets are available.
 Fax #808-422-7189.